Jorge0594/Round-Robin-Tournament/README.md

 |  Round 6  |  8 - 7  |    1    |    2    |    3    |
 |  Round 7  |  4 - 8  |    5    |    6    |    7    |

-If the number of players is pair, the last num (in this case the 8) writes alternately from right to left.
+If the number of players is pair, the last num (in this case 8) is writes alternately from right to left.
 Otherwise simply ignore this column.

-For the others columns the table as shown bellow:
+For the other columns the table as shown bellow:

 |  Rounds   | Match 1 | Match 2 | Match 3 | Match 4 |
 | --------- | ------- | ------- | ------- | ------- |